cfenollosa/os-tutorial/02-bootsector-print/README.md

 is a general interrupt for video services.

-`0x0e` on `ah` tells the video interrupt that the actual function we want to run is to 'write the contents of `al` in tty mode`.
+`0x0e` on `ah` tells the video interrupt that the actual function we want to run is to 'write the contents of `al` in tty mode'.

 We will set tty mode only once though in the real world we cannot be sure that the contents of `ah` are constant.
 Some other